SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 "This difference can be meaningful to authors since some journals, including the American Society for Microbiology (ASM) Journals, will only accept submissions that have been posted on preprint servers hosted by non-profit organizations"

 Is there a reference for this claim?**

+I have added a link to the *mBio* Instructions to Authors which states the global ASM Policy:

+> **Preprint policy.** ASM Journals will consider for publication manuscripts that have been posted in a recognized not-for-profit preprint archive provided that upon acceptance of the manuscript for publication, the author is still able to grant ASM copyright or agree to the terms of an Open Access license and pay the associated fee.
+It is the responsibility of authors to inform the journal at the time of submission if and where their article has been previously posted, and if the manuscript is accepted for publication in an ASM journal, authors are required to update the preprint with a citation to the final published article that includes the DOI along with a link.